FAIRplus/the-fair-cookbook/content/recipes/interoperability/ontology-robot-recipe.md

 `ROBOT` provides the `query` command to perform `SPARQL queries`  against an ontology to verify and validate the ontology.

 The query command runs SPARQL `ASK`, `SELECT`, and `CONSTRUCT` queries by using the `--query` option with two arguments: `a query file` and `an output file`.
 Instead of specifying one or more pairs (query file, output file), it is also possible to specify a single `--output-dir` and use the `--queries` option to provide one or more queries of any type.
 Each output file will be written to the output directory with the same base name as the query file that produced it.
-An pattern example of this command is shown following.
+An pattern example of this command is shown as follows.

 ```bash
 robot query --input <input_ontology_file> \